-Director attendance at each of f the meetings is included in the Directors' Report of the Company's FY22 Annual

-(3) the charter of the Report.

-committee;

-(4) the members of the

-committee; and

-(5)

-(5) as at the end of

-each reporting period,

-the number of times the committee met

-committee met throughout the period

-and the individual

-attendances of the

-members at those

-meetings; or

-(b) if it does not have a

-nomination committee,

-disclose that fact and

-the processes it

-employs to address

-board succession

-issues and to ensure

-that the board has the

-appropriate balance of

-skills, knowledge,

-experience,

-independence and

-diversity to enable it to discharge its duties

-and responsibilities

-effectively.

-2.2 A listed entity should ✓

-have and disclose a The Board seeks to have an a opropriate mix of skills, experience, expertise and diversity to enable it to discharge V

-board skills matrix ue to the Company.
-The Board seeks to leverage the value that comes from people

-setting out the mix of nds, knowledge, lived experiences and perspectives.
-Together, the Directors

-skills and diversity that

-the board currently has

-or is looking to achieve

-in its membership.
-Skill Description

-Global Operating Exposure to international regions either through experience working in an

-Experience organisation with global operations or through management of international

-2.322 man growal operations of allough management of international
+The Directors established a separate Nomination Committee on 10 May 2021, with Mr Snedden as Chair and all (1) has at least three Directors as members.
+Mr Snedden and each Director, other than the Chief Executive Officer and Managing members, a majority of whom are independent Director, are independent. directors; and The procedures for the appointment and removal of Directors are ultimately governed by the Company's (2) is chaired by an Constitution.
+One of the roles of the Nomination Committee, as set out in its Charter, is to identify and recommend independent director, to the Board individuals for nomination as members of the Board and its Committees, taking into account such factors as it deems appropriate, including experience, qualifications, judgement and the ability to work with other and disclose: Directors.
+(3) the charter of the The Charter for the Nomination Committee is available on the Company's website.
+Details of the number of times committee: the Nomination Committee met during FY23, as well as Director attendance at each of the meetings is included in the Directors' Report of the Company's FY23 Annual Report.
+(4) the members of the committee: and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee. disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+A listed entity should √ The Board seeks to have an appropriate mix of skills, experience, expertise and diversity to enable it to discharge its responsibilities and add value to the Company.
+The Board seeks to leverage the value that comes from people have and disclose a setting out the mix of skills matrix board skills and diversity that the board currently has or is looking to achieve in its membership.